Notes on $\log(\zeta(s))^{\prime\prime}$: Abstract

 \section{Abstract}

 Motivated by the connection to the pair correlation of the Riemann zeros, we investigate the second derivative of the logarithm of the Riemann zeta function, in particular the zeros of this function.
+Theorem 1 gives a zero-free region.
+Theorem 2 gives an asymptotic estimate for the number of nontrivial zeros to height $T$.
+Theorem 3 is a zero density estimate.

 \keywords{Riemann zeta function, logarithmic derivative} \subjclass[2000]{11M06,11M41,11M50}

 Bogomolny and Keating \cite{BoKe} were the first to observe that the function $(\zeta^\prime(s)/\zeta(s))^\prime$ appears in the pair correlation for the Riemann zeros\footnote{See also the recent work of Rodgers \cite{BRodgers}, and Ford and Zaharescu \cite{FZ}.}.
 Berry and Keating \cite{BK} wrote in that context \begin{quote} \emph{\lq\lq The appearance of $\zeta(s)$ indicates an astonishing resurgence property of the zeros: in the pair correlation of high Riemann zeros, the low Riemann zeros appear as resonances.\rq\rq} \end{quote} There has been extensive investigation of the zeros of $\zeta^\prime(s)$ and their connection to the Riemann Hypothesis, via the logarithmic derivative $\zeta^\prime/\zeta(s)$.
 However there seems to be nothing in the literature about the zeros of the derivative